zhouzhipeng/play/README.md

 ## Play
-A playground project writen in rust for run.
+A playground project writen in rust for fun.

 ## about workspace